InnerSourceCommons/InnerSourceLearningPath/introduction/principles.md

 Projects should be discoverable and well documented.
 Anyone within an organization should be able to find them and ramp up without an inordinate amount of direct guidance from host team members.
 Host team contact information should be prevalent with as many channels as makes sense for the project.
-Host team intentions to inner source their project should be broadcast through relevant organization channels.
+Host team intentions to use the InnerSource approach in their project should be broadcast through relevant organization channels.

 By no means is the above an exhaustive list.
-Project openness will typically be directly related to how successful a project is in terms of inner sourcing: The more open it is, the less barriers are put in place for prospective contributors.
+Project openness will typically be directly related to how successful a project is in terms of their application of the InnerSource approach: The more open it is, the less barriers are put in place for prospective contributors.
 The less open it is, the more difficult it becomes for anyone to contribute.

 ## Transparency